Privacy Policy | Terms of Use

 Middlesex School

 One of Winsor's greatest achievements was the creation of the National Scholarship Program, the first of its kind at any secondary school.
 These scholarships brought students from every corner of the country and made Middlesex a truly national institution.
-This broad representation has been a hallmark of Middlesex and continues today, with current Middlesex students representing 22 states and 11 foreign countries.
+This broad representation has been a hallmark of Middlesex and continues today, with current Middlesex students representing 29 states and 14 foreign countries.

 Among Middlesex's many traditions, one has remained virtually unchanged since the first graduate received his diploma in 1904: every graduate has carved a plaque that permanently adorns a wall of one of the School's main buildings.
-Students have always been given great latitude in the subject matter of their carvings, and the plaques are full of representations of home states, favorite sports, meaningful experiences, and even rock album covers.
-But carving a plaque is a graduation requirement and more than a few students over the years have spent the night before Commencement applying the final coat of varnish on their plaques!
+The plaques are full of representations of home states, favorite sports, meaningful experiences, and even rock album covers.
+They are a striking reminder of generations of Middlesex graduates and the mark they each have made on the school. |

-General School Overview
+Overview

-• Region
+Region |

-• Program Emphasis
+Program Emphasis |

 Boarding School